ehassaan/duck-annotate/README.md

 ## Vector Embeddings and AI

+Motherduck `embedding` and `prompt` commands are used to generate embeddings.
+Motherduck uses Open AI text-embedding-3-small and gpt-4o-mini by default.
+Cohere API was also tested but using Motherduck LLM features integrate seamlessly with overall solution.

 ## Human Verification and Collaboration

 Duck Annotate stores all the metadata and verification status within Motherduck, so it allows multiple data stewards having access to same Motherduck database to work collaboratively.